Slovenian Figure Skating Championships

-The Slovenian Figure Skating Championships (Prvenstvo Slovenije v Umetnostnem Drsanju) are an annual figure skating competition organized by the Slovene Skating Union (Zveza Drsalnih Športov Slovenije) to crown the national champions of Slovenia.
-Skaters compete in men's and women's singles at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.

-Gregor Urbas holds the record for winning the most Slovenian Championship titles in men's singles (with ten), while Daša Grm and Mojca Kopač are tied for winning the most titles in women's singles (with nine each).
+Medals are awarded in men's and women's singles at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+Gregor Urbas holds the record for winning the most Slovenian Championship titles in men's singles (with ten), while Daša Grm holds the record in women's singles (with nine).